 I recently spent 9 days in Mexico City and had the luxury of taking my time to explore the city.
-We had such a blast and it was quite hard to narrow it down to these 10 must do items!
+I narrowed down the experience to these 10 must do items!
 Use this Mexico City Must Do Checklist to enjoy all this city has to offer!
 If you think I’ve missed anything, please let me know in the comments.
 I have a full size version of this check list at the bottom of this page so feel free to print it out and bring it with you on your trip.

 #1- Day Tour to Teotihuacan Pyramids

 One of the highlights of my trip was visiting the Teotihuacan pyramids.
 It is one of the most important Mesoamerican pyramids and the complex contains several pyramids, temples, and even murals from 2,000 years ago!
 It is located about an hour’s drive away from Mexico City (40 kms) and very worth your time!
 Although I’m not a history bluff, I am in awe of how these structures stood up to the test of time.
 Apparently, some of the monuments took 350 years to build!

 Since you’ll be doing a lot of walking between the pyramids, I’d recommend hiring a driver or taking a tour instead of public transportation!
 The entrance fee is 70 pesos per person ($4.50 CAD) and 45 pesos for a vehicle.
 The main walkway called the Avenue of the Dead is 2.4km long and links all the “apartment” compounds with the pyramids.
 You can climb on top of the Pyramid of the Sun which rises 66m above ground.
 The second pyramid is called the Pyramid of the Moon and is slightly smaller.